Open Menu Close Menu Open Search Close Search

 CAFE, the University Chaplaincy's Pre-Orientation Program

-CAFE seeks incoming student participants from diverse religious, non-religious, spiritual and ethical identities.
-All are welcome.
+CAFE seeks incoming student participants from diverse religious, non-religious, spiritual, and ethical identities.
+All are welcome to join this award-winning program!

 Photos from CAFE 2022